 Most boarding schools consider the pastoral progress and the personal and spiritual development of pupils to be as much a priority as their academic development.
 Development of so-called ‘soft skills’ is valued highly by employers and it is crucial to any successful education to nurture these skills just as much as academic skills.

-For a boarder to be mentally healthy and for them to continue to progress as a person they need to participate in a range of co- curricular activities, from peer mentoring, the Duke of Edinburgh’s Award, CCF to cookery, model United Nations and kickboxing.
-Boarders find these sessions very accessible as they live on-site and so can replace travel time with these activities without impinging on time needed to complete their academic work and enjoy the boarding family environment.
+For a boarder to be mentally healthy and for them to continue to progress as a person they need to participate in a range of co-curricular activities, from peer mentoring, The Duke of Edinburgh’s Award (DofE), CCF to cookery, Model United Nations and kickboxing.
+Boarders find these sessions very accessible as they live onsite and so can replace travel time with these activities without impinging on time needed to complete their academic work and enjoy the boarding family environment.

 At Godolphin, tutors monitor the involvement and success of pupils and this information is shared with parents.
 Commendations and Head’s commendations are awarded for particularly outstanding progress in any field.

 Spiritual progress is important for boarding pupils and is, by its nature, impossible to quantify.
-At Godolphin we consider it in terms of how the girls have grown in their understanding of how to cope when life throws things at them, and the extent to which they have developed a sense of mutual respect, wonder and appreciation about the world around them.
-As a school we have strong links to the diocese of Salisbury and the provision of spiritual learning is monitored by the school chaplain, and tutors and teachers of relevant subjects (such as religious studies and geography).
+We consider it in terms of how the girls have grown in their understanding of how to cope when life throws things at them, and the extent to which they have developed a sense of mutual respect, wonder and appreciation about the world around them.
+As a school we have strong links to the diocese of Salisbury and the provision of spiritual learning is monitored by the school chaplain, tutors and teachers of relevant subjects.

 Subscribe / latest articles and news from our schools